siobhon-egan/research_site/bioinfo/repositories.md

 But put simply:

-a) Open the terminal and navigate to the directory where the raw sequence files are.
+1. Open the terminal and navigate to the directory where the raw sequence files are.
-b) `lftp webin2.ebi.ac.uk -u Webin-xxxxx`, filling in your Webin username Enter your Webin password when prompted
+2. Type `lftp webin2.ebi.ac.uk -u Webin-xxxxx`, filling in your Webin username and enter your Webin password when prompted.
 Type ls command to check the content of your directory (check your in the correct directory)
-c) Use `mput <filename>` command to upload files.
+3. Use `mput <filename>` command to upload files.
 For bulk upload of zipped fastq files (i.e. ending in `.fastq.gz`) simply type `mput *.fastq.gz`
-d) Once it has complete use `bye` command to exit the ftp client.
+4. Once it has complete use `bye` command to exit the ftp client.

 ### 4. Run analysis